datacommonsorg/docsite/contributing/adding_datasets.md

 parent: Contributing to Data Commons
 ---

-# Life of a Dataset
+# Life of a dataset

 This tutorial walks through the process of structuring and inserting data into the Data Commons graph.